sotec-iot/hono-extras/device-communication/README.md

 ``````

 After the container is running, log in to the container and with psql create the database.
-Then we have
+Then we have to set the
-to set the application settings.
+application settings.

-Default postgresSQl values:
+Default PostgreSQl values:

 - userName = postgres
 - password = mysecretpassword

-## Build and Push API Docker Image
+## Build and push the application's Docker image

-Mavens auto build and push functionality can be enabled from application.yaml settings:
+Mavens auto build and push functionality can be enabled in the application.yaml settings:

 ````
 quarkus: